CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 Cumulus Linux binary images can be uploaded to a local LCM repository for use with installation and upgrade of your switches.
 You can upload images from an external drive.
 When NetQ discovers Cumulus Linux switches running NetQ 2.4 or later in your network, it extracts the meta data needed to select the appropriate image for a given switch; including the software version (x.y.z), the CPU architecture (ARM, x86), platform (based on ASIC vendor, Broadcom or Mellanox) and SHA Checksum.

 The Cumulus Linux Images card provides a summary of image status in NetQ.
-It shows the total number of images in the repository, a count of missing images (refer to {{<link title="#l Management" text="Missing Images">}}), and the starting points for adding and managing your images.
+It shows the total number of images in the repository, a count of missing images (refer to {{<link title="#Lifecycle Management" text="Missing Images">}}), and the starting points for adding and managing your images.

 ### Default Cumulus Linux Version Assignment